Generic Name: dantrolene (DAN-troe-leen)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Decreased grip strength; dizziness; drowsiness; light-headedness; tiredness; weakness (eg, muscle weakness).
+Decreased grip strength; dizziness; drowsiness; flushing; headache; nausea; light-headedness; tiredness; voice changes; weakness (eg, muscle weakness).

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blood vessel inflammation; chest pain; difficulty swallowing; pain, swelling, or redness at the injection site; shallow breathing; shortness of breath; symptoms of liver problems (eg, yellowing of the skin or eyes, dark urine, pale stools, nausea, stomach pain, loss of appetite, unusual tiredness).
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blood vessel inflammation; chest pain; choking; difficulty swallowing; shallow breathing; shortness of breath; symptoms of liver problems (eg, yellowing of the skin or eyes, dark urine, pale stools, nausea, stomach pain, loss of appetite, unusual tiredness).

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.